arvidn/libtorrent/trunk/docs/manual.rst

 expand to 2 megs, it will be interrupted before the entire response has been uncompressed (given your limit is lower than 2 megs).
 Default limit is 1 megabyte.

+``piece_timeout`` controls the number of seconds from a request is sent until it times out if no piece response is returned.

+``request_queue_time`` is the length of the request queue given in the number of seconds it should take for the other end to send all the pieces. i.e. the actual number of requests depends on the download rate and this number.

+``sequenced_download_threshold`` is the limit on how popular a piece has to be (popular == inverse of rarity) to be downloaded in sequence instead of in random (rarest first) order.
+It can be used to tweak disk performance in settings where the random download property is less necessary.
+For example, if the threshold is 7, all pieces which 7 or more peers have, will be downloaded in index order.

+``max_allowed_in_request_queue`` is the number of outstanding block requests a peer is allowed to queue up in the client.
+If a peer sends more requests than this (before the first one has been sent) the last request will be dropped.
+The higher this is, the faster upload speeds the client can get to a single peer.

+``max_out_request_queue`` is the maximum number of outstanding requests to send to a peer.
+This limit takes precedence over ``request_queue_time``. i.e. no matter the download speed, the number of outstanding requests will never exceed this limit.

+``whole_pieces_threshold`` is a limit in seconds. if a whole piece can be downloaded in this number of seconds, or less, the peer_connection will prefer to request whole pieces at a time from this peer.
+The benefit of this is to better utilize disk caches by doing localized accesses and also to make it easier to identify bad peers if a piece fails the hash check.

 ip_filter